-The gDNA’s a lot bigger, (e. coli’s genome’s ~4.7 million basepairs (letters) whereas a plasmid’s usually less than ~200 thousand) so rezipping is a lot harder for gDNA, especially since, when it got denatured, hydrophobic bases were exposed that latched onto lipids and proteins to form a kind of tangled up mess
+But the gDNA’s a lot bigger, (e. coli’s genome’s ~4.7 million basepairs (letters) whereas a plasmid’s usually less than ~200 thousand) so rezipping is a lot harder for gDNA, especially since, when it got denatured, hydrophobic bases were exposed that latched onto lipids and proteins to form a kind of tangled up mess.

 And the proteins and lipids in that mess are bound to SDS.
-And when you added potassium acetate you didn’t just add acid, you also added potassium.
+And when you added potassium acetate you didn’t just add acid, you also added potassium (and a vinegar-y smell).
 As you might have found out the hard way if you’ve run SDS-PAGE on proteins purified in a buffer with high KCl, unlike sodium dodecyl sulfate (the sodium salt of dodecyl sulfate), the potassium version is insoluble.
 So that big web of stuff bound to the SDS (all that protein, lipids, – and gDNA!) will precipitate (come out of solution) as a kinda fluffy white precipitate.

-DNA’s not soluble in ethanol, but salts are, so the extra salts are removed.
+DNA’s not soluble in ethanol, but salts are, so the extra salts are removed with this wash step.
 After the wash & toss, spin it again to give any residual ethanol another chance to get pulled through.
-It’s really important to remove the ethanol or the DNA will have problems dissolving &/or when you go to load samples into an agarose gel (more here: http://bit.ly/2SDKE8I ) they’ll float up out of the well cuz ethanol’s less dense than the buffer.
+It’s really important to remove the ethanol or the DNA will have problems dissolving &/or when you go to load samples into an agarose gel (more here: https://bit.ly/agarosegelcompare) they’ll float up out of the well cuz ethanol’s less dense than the buffer.

 Once we’ve washed off the gunk we can redissolve the pDNA (which is now pure!) so it can flow on through.
-The Qiagen kit comes with an elution buffer (buffer EB – which is 10 mM Tris·Cl, pH 8.5) (Tris is a buffering agent) you can use or you can use plain old (but really pure, nuclease-free) water.
+The Qiagen kit comes with an elution buffer (buffer EB – which is 10 mM Tris·Cl, pH 8.5) (Tris is that buffering agent we saw before) you can use or you can use plain old (but really pure, nuclease-free) water.
 If you use water, give it a minute to fully dissolve the DNA before you spin it through.